fauna-labs/faunadb-importer/README.md

   data/users.csv
 ```

-_NOTE_: In the example above, we're configuring `id` as a `ref` type so it will
+_NOTE_: In the above example, we omit the `id` field when importing the data into FaunaDB, but we still use the `id` field as the `ref` type so that the importer tool will properly map external IDs for data relating to Users.
-be used as the lookup term when resolving its Fauna ID, but we're configuring it
-as an ignored field so we omit its value from the imported data.

 ### How to maintain data in chronological order